 14. Clean a bathtub with vinegar

-To clean your bathtub with vinegar, simply mix it with warm water and begin scrubbing the surface of your problem area.
+To clean a bathtub with vinegar, simply mix it with warm water and begin scrubbing the surface of your problem area.
 If the stain persists, mix vinegar and baking soda and let sit for a few minutes before vigorously scrubbing.

 15. Clean a toilet with vinegar